dzchoi/dropalt/features.md

 All scripts are compiled together using the `daluac` tool and merged into a single Lua bytecode file for performance and compactness.
 This bytecode is deployed to **slot 1** using `dfu-util`.

-For guidance on writing keymap scripts, compiling with daluac, and flashing via dfu-util, refer to `lua_emb/keymap.lua`.
+For guidance on writing keymap scripts, compiling with daluac, and flashing via `dfu-util`, refer to `lua_embedded/keymap.lua`.

 Note: This feature is integrated independently of CDC ACM.